 But AI is reshaping the retail workforce — from manufacturing to last-mile logistics — and players across the retail ecosystem will have to adapt to stay relevant.

 Smaller startups are also seeing an opportunity here and seizing it.
-For example, California-based startup AiFi recently raised $4M to democratize the “cashierless store” automation solution, helping retailers achieve something similar to Amazon’s Go stores.
+In January 2019, California-based startup AiFi raised $11M to democratize the “cashierless store” automation solution, helping retailers achieve something similar to Amazon’s Go stores.
+Its technology can track as many as 500 people at once, allowing them to scale the cashierless store to businesses as large as grocery stores.

 Retailers may increasingly compete with each other — and with tech companies working in other industries — for AI startups and talent, as artificial intelligence continues to spread across the retail ecosystem.